 Detailed performance assessments are vital for LUMA's continuous improvement.
-AARs have three main purposes, provide an opportunity for everyone involved in an exercise or activation to:
+AARs have three main purposes, providing an opportunity for everyone involved in exercise or activation to:

-- 1. identify areas in the current emergency management plan that need improvement.
+- 1. Identify areas in the current emergency management plan that need improvement

-- 2. make recommendations to improve it.
+- 2. Make recommendations to improve it

-- 3. capture key lessons learned.
+- 3. Capture key lessons learned

 For Type 1, 2, and 3 events, the LUMA EP Department organizes a meeting to review the details of the emergency response.
-The purpose of this after-action review is to identify needed improvements to the ERP, procedures, facilities, or resources.
+The purpose of this after-action review is to identify the necessary improvements to the ERP, procedures, facilities, and resources.
 To ensure a cycle of continuous improvement, individuals with responsibilities within the LER are requested to fully participate in evaluating performance and identifying functions and operations within the ERP that may need to be revised.